Before you go:

 Go where the locals go, where they eat and where they congregate, to experience their way of life.
 Ask them to point out the best coffee shops and restaurants, awesome spots to watch the sunset, etc. Avoid other travellers from time to time to start a conversation with a local, and say yes to local invitations to meet families, try something new or explore places you didn’t know existed.
 These experiences often personalize your sightseeing and make the best stories and memories.

 You can never take too many photos on your travels, and they make the best souvenirs.

 Take more photos of yourself to make your memories personal and different from the normal views of famous places.
 Years from now you will enjoy looking back and re-living your trip.

-Keep a journal of people you meet, places and meals where you ate, conversations you had and all your first impressions.
-Evernote is a great app which you can manage on your phone and it is useful to plan your trip and save your itinerary and journal notes.
+Keep a journal of people you meet, places and meals where you ate, conversations you had, and all your first impressions.
+Evernote is a great app that you can manage on your phone and it is useful to plan your trip and save your itinerary and journal notes.